bananana/dotfiles/README.md

 	-p  Pull git submodules.
 Equivalent to `git submodule update --init`

 	-s package, -c package
-		Create symlinks in /home/pavel for files found in package directory
+		Create symlinks in $HOME for files found in package directory

 	-d package
-		Delete symlinks for given package from /home/pavel
+		Delete symlinks for given package from $HOME

 	-u package
 		Update symlinks for given package

 Examples:

-	./dotfiler.sh -s vim
+	./dotfiler.sh -s bash
-		Symlink dotfiles located in vim directory into /home/<username>
+		Symlink dotfiles located in vim directory into $HOME
 ```

 If you're going to use the vim config, then you have to initialize the various bundles: